carlyf15/Pulmonary_Radiograph_Predictions/README.md

 ## Introduction

-Never more than now have medical practitioners been bogged down by a never ending list of tasks which keep them from doing the important work of interacting with patients and thinking criticall about intervetions.
-Any measure which would decrease time spent waiting around for results prior to intervetion is precious time for the patient, and an accurate measure has the potential to mitigate false diagnosis.
+Never more than now have medical practitioners been bogged down by a never ending list of tasks which keep them from doing the important work of interacting with patients and thinking critically about interventions.
+Any measure which would decrease time spent waiting around for results prior to intervention is precious time for the patient, and an accurate measure has the potential to mitigate false diagnosis.

-This project sought to use patient radiograph images to create an algrorithm that can reliably detect pneumonia in a chest xray.
+This project sought to use patient radiograph images to create an algorithm that can reliably detect pneumonia in a chest xray.
 In one study a false negative rate of 11.4% was reported in manual readings of chest xrays for diagnosis of pneumonia - this is a problem at baseline but especially in the times of COVID-19.
 Pneumonia is one of the symptoms associated with more severe cases of COVID and early recognition and treatment could be the difference between life and death for a patient.
 Our intention is to mitigate these mistakes.

 ## Navigating the Repo

-1. Pulmonary_Predictions: [Notebook](https://github.com/carlyf15/Pulmonary_Radiograph_Predictions/blob/master/pulmonary_predictions%20.ipynb) contains EDA, modeling, and validation of algrothim
+1. Pulmonary_Predictions: [Notebook](https://github.com/carlyf15/Pulmonary_Radiograph_Predictions/blob/master/pulmonary_predictions%20.ipynb) contains EDA, modeling, and validation of algorithm

 2. Pulmonary_Radiograph_Predictions: Non-technical [slidedeck](https://github.com/carlyf15/Pulmonary_Radiograph_Predictions/blob/master/presentation.pdf).